 Gilbert also identified Jack’s Seale brother (James Ford Seale) and father (Clyde Seale) as members of the wrecking crew that killed Henry Hezekiah Dee and Charles Moore, both 19 years old.
 The teens had been kidnapped in Meadville, Miss., beaten and tortured in the Homochitto National Forest before drowning in an old bend of the Mississippi River south of Tallulah, Louisiana.

-Gilbert had been a member of the Original Knights of the Ku Klux Klan of Louisiana (Mississippi Realm) when dissention in the group in 1963 resulted in a split.
+Gilbert had been a member of the Original Knights of the Ku Klux Klan of Louisiana (Mississippi Realm) when dissension in the group in 1963 resulted in a split.
 Mississippi Klansmen formed the White Knights and Gilbert was the group’s leader for a brief period until Sam Bowers was named the Imperial Wizard.
 Gilbert helped write the White Knights’ constitution.

 Once Bowers took over, Gilbert was named director of the highly secretive Klan Bureau of Investigation.
 His duties were to gather intelligence in preparation for acts of intimidation or violence.